Edward Bates Soper: Murder of John Soper

 On January 30, 1880, Edward Soper started a literary society near the family home in Kearney, inviting his father to join.
 Once the elder Soper accepted his invitation, Edward went to hide in a feeding lot, and when he saw his father approaching, he drew his pistol and shot him four times, killing him.
 Soper then disposed of the murder weapon in a nearby creek, returned to the society and went on to participate in the exercises, acting as if nothing had happened.
-When the crime was discovered, another man named Mapes was convicted on circumstantial evidence and imprisoned for the murder.
+When the crime was discovered, another man named Thomas Maib was convicted on circumstantial evidence and imprisoned for the murder.

 Murder of Ardela Hunt and children

 Soper himself was arrested for horse theft and sentenced to a 2-year prison term in a local penitentiary.
 After his release, Soper returned to Clay County, where he married 35-year-old Ardela Hunt, a divorcée with two children: 6-year-old Maude and 3-year-old Gillis.
 While the marriage was generally considered a happy one, Soper and his wife would begin to quarrel after the latter decided to join a local Christian church, to which the former objected, as he was supposedly a spiritualist.
 On April 21, 1891, while Ardela and the two children were sleeping in their respective rooms at the family farm in Archie, Soper grabbed an axe and proceeded to murder all three of them, bludgeoning them repeatedly.

 After killing them, he sat down and wrote several letters, claiming that he had exterminated his family because he could not properly take care of them and would rather have them die than to live in misery.
 He then locked the doors and proclaimed that he was moving out of town because he had supposedly discovered an illegal saloon, which he considered immoral.
 Three days after his departure, neighbors broke down the family home to find his wife and children's decomposing bodies.
 Soon after this discovery, an arrest warrant was issued for Soper, who would remain on the run for several years.

 In June 1891, three fishermen found the highly decomposed body of an apparent drowning victim in the Missouri River, which was initially believed to be Soper.
 After a coroner's inquest, the man's body was erroneously identified as that of Soper, and the case was temporarily closed.